 GED® Preparation & Testing

 Learning is a lifelong process and for adults who did not receive their high school diploma, earning the General Educational Development (GED) certificate is a way to demonstrate that they did not stop learning when they left school.
 The GED is a recognized credential for job seekers and for admission to technical school or college.
-Adult Options In Education offers free GED preparation at learning sites in the southwest metro area and online to help students meet—and exceed—their goals.
+Adult Options In Education offers free GED preparation at learning sites in the southwest metro area to help students meet—and exceed—their goals.

 The GED® exam is based on a traditional high school curriculum, determined after extensive interviews with a broad range of experts including superintendents, principals, teachers and employers.
 A GED® provides the opportunity to earn a high school equivalency diploma, a credential recognized as a key to employment opportunities, advancement and further education.